erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 HEI B, by sending `iia_id` obtained from HEI A, approves the agreement identified by this `iia_id`.
 However, HEI B needs proof that HEI A has not changed the agreement after HEI B has last seen it.
-To reference and approve a particular version of the partner’s agreement, HEIs attach to each agreement a digest (hash) the agreement.
+To reference and approve a particular version of the partner’s agreement, HEIs attach to each agreement a digest (hash) of the agreement.

 HEI B MUST verify this digest before sending the approval notification (via the IIA Approval CNR API).
 For this purpose, HEI B has to call the IIAs get API and compare the hash received in the response